Documentation

 Agent Details

-Deep dive into a specific agent — performance analytics, activity logs, transaction history, and configuration settings.
+Deep dive into a specific agent — performance analytics, activity logs, transaction history, recent verified feedback, topic breakdowns, negative-trend alerts, configuration settings, and the wallet budget used for buyer-side automation.

 Kill Switch